How to Create a Building Property Compliance Register: Best Practices and Technology

 This is different from general property records.
 A compliance register is structured around specific obligations, renewal deadlines, and verification trails.
 That structure matters during inspections and disputes, where you must show what you did, when you did it, who signed it off, and how issues were resolved.
 For example, UK landlords must maintain gas safety certificates and fire safety measures, with clear timelines for issuing records to tenants, as set out in GOV.UK’'s landlord safety responsibilities.
 Similarly, Toronto’'s Property Standards set explicit requirements for habitability such as hot water temperature and safe stairs that owners must document and maintain (City of Toronto property standards).

-Step 1: audit your regulatory requirements
+Step 1: Audit your regulatory requirements

 Start with a regulatory audit.
 Map every requirement by building type, jurisdiction, and occupancy.
 Capture the governing authority, what’'s required, frequency, who is responsible, and what evidence proves compliance.
 This “compliance matrix”"compliance matrix" becomes your blueprint.